 The Pre-Audit Questionnaire and interview with the Warden confirmed that there has been no placement of an inmate at high risk for sexual victimization.
 Staff who work in restrictive housing reported that he has not seen a victim held in restrictive housing/protective custody.
-In an interview with the Warden, she reported that policy prohibits the use of protective custody unless there is no reasonable alternative available and should it happen here it would only be after all other alternatives have been reviewed, and only as long as the investigation.
+In an interview with the Warden, he reported that policy prohibits the use of protective custody unless there is no reasonable alternative available.